pourdamghani/website-theory-berlin/content/authors/kozma/_index.md

 email: ""
 superuser: false
 user_groups:
  - Permanent Members
 highlight_name: false
 ---

 I am a researcher in computer science, interested in data structures, algorithms, combinatorics, and other related (and unrelated) topics.
-Since 2018 I work as an assistant professor at FU Berlin, in the Theoretical Computer Science group.
+Since 2018 I work as an assistant professor at Freie Universität Berlin, in the Theoretical Computer Science group.
-I obtained my PhD at Saarland University in Saarbrucken, Germany, where my advisor was Raimund Seidel.
+I obtained my PhD at Saarland University in Saarbrücken, Germany, where my advisor was Raimund Seidel.
 Afterwards I spent a year as a postdoc at Tel Aviv University, hosted by Haim Kaplan and Yossi Azar, and a year at TU Eindhoven, hosted by Nikhil Bansal.
-A long time ago I worked and studied at Helsinki University of Technology (later renamed Aalto University), and TU Cluj in Romania, where I'm actually from.
+A long time ago I worked and/or studied at Helsinki University of Technology (later renamed Aalto University), and TU Cluj in Romania, where I'm actually from.
+Below you can find links to my research work and some fun projects I work(ed) on.